AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 -  icon

 To have the forecast displayed set ``show_forecast`` to 1.
-For it to work you additionally, need to add the forecast option in dark_sky Home Assistant configuration.
+For it to work you additionally need to add the forecast option in dark_sky Home Assistant
+configuration:

 .. code:: yaml

     forecast:
       - 1

+To use all the forecast features, you need to add these sensors to monitored_conditions:

+-  temperature_low
+-  temperature_high

+Forecasts (1 day in the future) can be displayed for the weather icon, min and max temperature, precipitation probability and precipitation type.

 Mandatory arguments:
 ^^^^^^^^^^^^^^^^^^^^